wzdlc1996/HugoSource/content/Artic/physics/numSchrodinger/index.md

 title: "Numerical Methods for Schrodinger Equation"
 date: 2021-07-22T22:50:00+08:00
 lastmod: 2021-07-22T22:50:00+08:00
-draft: true
+draft: false
 tags: ["quantum"]
 categories: ["Reviews"]
 toc: true
 summary: "The first problem we meet in the practice about quantum mechanics is to simulate the quantum time evolution on computer.
 Formally, it is the numerical simulation of the (time-dependent) Schrodinger Equation.
-In this review, we discuss various numerical method for the Schrodinger equation and quantum time evolution, including their implementation and error analysis."
+In this review, we discuss various numerical method for the Schrodinger equation and quantum time evolution, including their implementation and error analysis.
+We will only focus on the non-relativistic quantum mechanics, i.e., the number of degree of freedom is finite."
 ---

-# Outline

-begin with the generic Schrodinger equation of

-$$
-\ti \frac {\td } {\td t} \ket{\psi} = \hat H \ket{\psi}
-$$

-If the dimension of Hilbert space is finite, it is a problem about linear ODE.
-However, if the Hilbert space is countable infinite, it is a PDE with different boundary condition.
-The eigenvalue problem can be solved by imagenary time evolution, which is equivalent to Lancoz method.
-The dynamics can be simulated by the unitarized RK method and Trotters-Suzuki decomposition, the cumulating error and stability is discussed.

-Read the book of

-1. Computational Physics by Koonin Steven E
-2. Computational methods for physicists by Sirca Smion Horvat.

-# Introduction

 # Generic Discussion